Sanglorian/orcus/Orcus Classes and Powers - current.md

 > **Self**
 > **Trigger** A creature attacks you or your focus.
 > **Effect** Make a basic attack, and you and your focus shift together 4 squares.
-> **Special** If you or your focus is hit before the start of your next turn, you recover the use of this power.

 > #### Evasive Techniques
 > *You throw your client out of the way of imminent death.*